McKellar, Australian Capital Territory: Suburb features

 McKellar features the McKellar Oval in the centre of the suburb, known as William Palmer Park, and has panoramic prospect from Mount Ainslie to Black Mountain and Mount Majura.

 A small football stadium known as McKellar Park, and club are in the north east of the suburb.
 The McKellar shopping centre closed in 2012 and was later demolished, with only a single smaller commercial building remaining.
 McKellar Preschool closed in 2006, with the building later reopened as a privately run childcare centre.

 Transport

 McKellar is serviced by the ACTION bus network along Dumas Street and William Webb Drive.
 Route 43 travels along Dumas Street to Belconnen Interchange while route 24 travels along William Webb Drive to Belconnen Interchange.

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, McKellar is in the Division of Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, McKellar is in the Ginninderra electorate.